-The tourism sector is a good example for an industry, which depends heavily on resources provided by the Alpine region.
+The tourism sector is a good example of an industry that heavily depends on resources provided by the Alpine region.
 In many regions of the Alpine area, especially in the more central and mountainous areas, tourism is a key economic sector.
-From a global perspective, the Alpine area is one of the few touristic hot spots.
-Tourism often contributes with more than 20% to the regional domestic product.
-In some valleys, the share is higher than half of the total economy.
-Also in the surrounding foothill areas it takes an important role in touristic municipalities even though on the regional level its importance often is not dominant anymore.
-Due to the importance of the tourism sector for the Alpine region, it can take an important role for the development of a green Alpine economy.
+The Alpine area is one of the main touristic hot spots worldwide.
+In many Alpine regions, tourism accounts for more than 20% of the regional domestic product.
+In some valleys, the share is even higher than 50%.
+Also in the surrounding foothill areas, there is a significant amount of tourism, especially in touristic municipalities, even tough on a regional level its importance is decreasing.
+Due to the importance of the tourism sector for the Alpine region, it can assume a key role for the development of a green Alpine economy.

-The need of resources in the tourism economy can be analysed based on the touristic process chain (see below).
-We consider energy as a resource to the production process even if it is obvious that the actual natural resources used in the background (renewable or non-renewable energy sources) can vary.
-Furthermore, waste shall also get listed, as waste management needs resources itself on the one side.
-But on the other side, it also can be part of a circular economy.
-Table 2.2.1-2 shows the most important resources by each step.
+The need of resources in the tourism economy can be analysed based on the process chain (see Table 2.2.1-2).
+We consider energy as a resource for the process chain, even if it is obvious that the actual natural resources used in the background (renewable or non-renewable energy sources) can vary.
+Waste is listed in the process chain because waste management needs resources but can also be part of a circular economy.
+Table 2.2.1-2 shows the most important resources for each step within the process chain.